Skip to content

 • No international texting on the base plan

 Dialpad is a cloud communications platform primarily geared toward call centers.
-They tout their use of technology to provide live speech coaching and AI-powered call and voicemail transcriptions.
+They highlight AI features like live speech coaching and call and voicemail transcriptions.

-But like other alternatives, Dialpad’s Standard plan lacks some essential business phone features.
-To access additional phone numbers and separate your teams (like customer support and sales), you’ll have to upgrade to a Pro plan.
-The same is true if you require integrations beyond Microsoft 365 or Google Workspace (or want to text internationally).
+But like other alternatives to Google Voice, Dialpad’s Standard plan lacks some essential business phone features.
+To access additional phone numbers and separate your teams, you’ll have to upgrade to a Pro plan.
+The same is true if you require integrations beyond Google Workspace or want to text internationally.
+You should also know that Dialpad’s Pro plan requires a minimum of three users, which also increases your costs.

 Dialpad pricing

-There are three pricing tiers with Dialpad, each providing one local number with unlimited US and Canada calling, SMS and MMS, and video meetings.
+There are three pricing tiers with Dialpad.
+Each provides one local number with unlimited US and Canadian calling, up to 250 SMS and MMS messages, and video meetings.

 Here are the options based on monthly billing:

-• Standard: $15 per user per month for AI-powered call and voicemail transcriptions, Google Workspace, and Microsoft 365 integrations
+• Standard: $15 per user per month for AI-powered call and voicemail transcriptions, Dialpad SMS, and Google Workspace integrations

-• Pro: $25 per user per month for the option to have additional numbers, international texting, auto-replies, and CRM integrations (minimum of three users)
+• Pro: $25 per user per month for the option to have additional numbers, international texting, auto-replies, and CRM integrations with a required minimum of three users

-• Enterprise: Call for a quote and get 100% uptime, unlimited locations and ring groups, SSO integrations, and live agent support (minimum of 100 users)
+• Enterprise: Call for a quote and get 100% uptime, unlimited locations and ring groups, SSO integrations, and live agent support with a required minimum of 100 users

 Google Voice alternatives: Zoom Phone